alotoftype/docs/docs/core-features-section/voiden-blocks/reusable-blocks.md

   sidebar_label: Reusable Blocks
 ---
 # Reusable Blocks
-**Because repeating the same thing is for parrots, not humans.**
+**Because repeating the same thing is for parrots, not developers.**

 ## What Are Reusable Blocks?

-Reusable Blocks are your little time-saving buddies.Instead of typing the same **Voiden** blocks again and again (and again…), you create a block once in a **Voiden** file and reuse it everywhere.
+Reusable Blocks are your little time-saving buddies.Instead of typing the same **Voiden** blocks again and again (and again…), you just create a block once in a **Voiden** file and reuse it everywhere you want.

 ---